focus-editor/focus/LOG.md

 - Investigate a crash when font size is too large - copy glyph to buffer segfaults

 # DONE
++ Reload workspace dirs
+    + Remember old dirs before loading config
+    + If there are unsaved buffers, show the dialog
+    + Stop all threads and completely refresh everything
++ Implement config options
+    + When parsing project dirs, replace path separators with /
+    + Report errors on wrong configs (write the usage code first)
+    + Parse settings
+    + Use all current settings
+    + Have an option to specify the time to dismiss a user message
+    + Hot-load user config file and apply the changes immediately
++ Refresh buffers from disk
+    + Make it work
+    + Remove crlf on load every time
+    + Even if a file is reported as changed, calculate hash and compare after removing crlf before proceeding
+    + Test a crlf file changed externally
 + Unsaved files dialog
 + BUG: Pasting with multiple cursors broke
 + BUG: moving lines to the last line broke again